erl_eterm

 Returns an Erlang unsigned integer object with

-the value specified in n
+the value specified in n.

-can be used to retrieve the
+ERL_INT_UVALUE(t) can be used to retrieve the

 value from an Erlang unsigned integer.